ISO Certification Process Procedure of QRA Certification:

 2. to evaluate the client’s location and site-specific conditions and to undertake discussions with the client’s personnel to determine the preparedness for the stage 2 audit.

-3. to review the client’s status and understanding regarding requirements of the standard, in particular with respect to the identification of key performance or significant aspects, processes, objectives and operation of the management system;
+3. to review the client’s status and understanding regarding requirements of the standard, in particular concerning the identification of key performance or significant aspects, processes, objectives, and operation of the management system;

 4. to collect necessary information regarding the scope of the management system, processes and location(s) of the client, and related statutory and regulatory aspects and compliance (e.g. quality, environmental, legal aspects of the client’s operation, associated risks, etc.);